SamVanheer/Quake/README.md

 The codebase now uses C++17.

+## vcpkg for third party dependencies.

+Most of the third party dependencies are acquired using vcpkg which simplifies dependency management and speeds up rebuilds.

 ## The OpenGL renderer has been updated to work on modern systems.

 As-is the game will crash on launch due to trying to print the value of `glGetString(GL_EXTENSIONS)` which now exceeds the console buffer.